 NOTE 2: For an inter-Master Node handover without Secondary Node change, the source SN and the target SN shown in Figure 10.7.1-1 are the same node.

 1. The source MN starts the handover procedure by initiating the X2 Handover Preparation procedure including both MCG and SCG configuration.
 The source MN includes the (source) SN UE X2AP ID, SN ID and the UE context in the (source) SN in the Handover Request message.
+The source MN can indicate the SCG (de)activation state in the transparent RRC container in the Handover Request message.

 NOTE 3: The source MN may trigger the MN-initiated SN Modification procedure (to the source SN) to retrieve the current SCG configuration before step 1.